theasynch/hangman/README.md

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE).

-**Ready to embark on a word-guessing adventure?
-Clone the repo, start the game, and may the best Hangman solver win!** 🎈 **Happy Coding!** 🚀
+**Ready to unravel the mystery words and become the ultimate Hangman champion?
+Clone the repo, start the game, and let the guessing games begin!** 🎈 **Happy Coding!** 🚀